Brew Guide

 AeroPress

-Smooth and easy… that’s AeroPress.
-I like to begin with coffee ground pretty fine – much finer than a french press grind.
-I use the coffee scoop that came with the AeroPress – one level scoop.
-My electric kettle has a digital readout – when it reads 200 degrees I pour water over the grinds and stir it a couple times.
-Then press the coffee into a coffee cup.
-I often press the coffee within about 30 seconds.
-Add more hot water to the cup if the brew is too strong for your taste.
+Smooth and easy — that’s AeroPress.
+Begin with coffee ground pretty fine, much finer than a french press grind.
+Use one level scoop.
+When the kettle reads 200 degrees pour water over the grinds and stir a couple times.
+Press the coffee into a cup within about 30 seconds.
+Add more hot water if the brew is too strong.
 Drink and repeat.

 What is extraction?